-To make your choice easier, I have listed some of the best Coursera alternatives free and paid options, to help you find the perfect platform for your educational journey.
+To make your choice easier, I have listed some of the best Coursera alternatives, including free and paid options, to help you find the perfect platform for your educational journey.

 Let’s get into the details!